 The happiest moments for Molly Gong are when she’s sitting on the steps outside the closed door of the piano room listening to her granddaughter, Emily, practice.
 Music has always been an important part of Molly’s life since her childhood in Shanghai, and she and her family members have always believed—and still continue to believe—that musicians are a noble class of people, doing important work, some of the most important and highest work, in fact, that a person can do.

 “I sit on the steps outside the piano room and I am always so touched,” Molly says on a recent visit to the School of Music, where she and her daughter, Jody Li, a UW staff member and Emily’s mother, are touring the third-floor practice rooms.
-A recent gift from Molly and her husband will enable the School of Music to make long-overdue improvements—paint, carpet, acoustic treatment—to four of its thirty-some practice rooms, advancing director Richard Karpen’s implementation of a room-by-room upgrade to School of Music rehearsal and performance spaces.
+A recent gift from Molly and her husband, Ying Li, will enable the School of Music to make long-overdue improvements—paint, carpet, acoustic treatment—to four of its thirty-some practice rooms, advancing director Richard Karpen’s implementation of a room-by-room upgrade to School of Music rehearsal and performance spaces.